Los-Terremotos/GreenPets/_daily_logs/testing_notes.md

 - Implement accessibiliy features throughout our front end
 - Writing tests to check if all interactive elements are accessible by keyboard and screen readers
 - Ensuring labels, roles and properties are correctly set for interactive elements

+## April 23rd:
+### Notes on test case "Theme toggle click dispatches setLightMode action"
+- To begin, we create a full store configuration that uses the reducers that are only used within the original Navbar component.
+In this scenario, we are checking the existence of the reducers "isNavbarVisible" and "lightModeToggle".
+This isolated state allows to test the component's interaction with Redux without affecting the entire app's state.

+- Best practice to explicitly set initial state and test the expected state outcome.
+Added assertion to explicitly check initial state of test store to have `lightMode` to be `false`

+- Next, we instantiate a variable named `dispatchSpy` and assign it to the value of jest's `spyOn` method, passing in the imported redux `store` file, and string argument 'dispatch'.
+This spy will record all dispatch actions called during the test, allowing us to verify if specific actions were dispatched as expected when interacting with the component.

+- Next, we render a mock version of the application as well as the `Navbar` component, wrapped in both Redux `Provider` and `BrowserRouter`.
+This ensures that the component behaves as it would in the actual application environment.

+- This is followed by a simulated `await userEvent.click(screen.getByText(/Surprise?/i));` action, where are click on a button with the specified text of "Surprise?".
+This action returns a promise when it triggers events that happen asynchronously, hence the use of `await`.

+- The next step is to expect that our previously declared variable "dispatchSpy" to have called/dispatched  an action type, which is a combination of the "createSlice" name as well as the reducer's key property name.
+The action type we check for is `lightModeTheme/SetLightMode`, and it should match exactly what is defined in the redux store.

+- Assert the test store's `lightMode` to be `true`

+- The final step is to call "mockRestore()" method on the `dispatchSpy` variable, which I assume will reset the redux store to the initial state values.
+This step is important to prevent the spy from affecting other tests, ensuring that each test runs independently without unintended interactions from leftovers of previous tests.

+- Current time to test entire `Navbar.test.tsx` file is 2.083 s